Day-2 Operations

 Version upgrades

-Upgrade with deploy/scripts/upgrade.sh (see the install runbook for the full procedure and the air-gapped path).
+Upgrade with scripts/upgrade.sh (from the agledger-ai/install repository - see the install runbook for the full procedure and the air-gapped path).
 Migrations run automatically and are advisory-locked and checksum-verified, so a migration runs once and only once even across replicas, and a tampered or reordered migration is refused rather than applied.
-For diagnostics to attach to a support request, deploy/scripts/support-bundle.sh collects health, config (secrets redacted), and recent operational events.
+For diagnostics to attach to a support request, scripts/support-bundle.sh collects health, config (secrets redacted), and recent operational events.

 Restart the process after swapping the image.
 Already-signed records verify across versions - the chain format is stable and historical keys resolve.